AaronCWacker/Yggdrasil/README.md

       3. Clubs or Groups of people is positive therefore from 0 black Joker to K clubs will represent vertical Up
       4. Spades or Work is negative from 0 black Joker to King of Spades vertical Down
    - Ikigai has four quadrants.
 These are ties to emotional memory and happiness by our purpose in life:
-      1. Up (Clubs) - What the world needs - Color = Blue, Element = Air
+      1. Up (Clubs) - What the world needs
-      2. Down (Spades) - What you are good at - Color = Yellow, Element = Fire
+      2. Down (Spades) - What you are good at
-      3. Left (Hearts) - What you love - Color = Red, Element = Water
+      3. Left (Hearts) - What you love
-      4. Right (Diamonds) - What you get paid for - Color = Red to Green, Element = Earth
+      4. Right (Diamonds) - What you get paid for
+   - Ikigai quadrants can also specify "Air vs Earth - Up to Down, and Water vs Fire - Left to Right"
 4. Tarot and Rules
    - In the Tarot decks you have 22 value cards.
 These cards have values which symbolically represent progression of life
    - Birth - Starting at Zero - Perfect beginning.